 Every learning environment should accommodate the wide range of opinions, backgrounds, and identities that students bring into the room.
-And as psychologists, we know of many specific and important ways in which groups benefit from diversity of all kinds-nationality, sex/gender, sexuality, race, class, religion, ability, and many others.
-To help me make the course as inclusive as possible, please let me know if any of the following is true:
+And as psychologists, we know that groups benefit in many specific and important ways from diversity of all kinds-nationality, sex/gender, sexuality, race, class, religion, ability, and many others.
+To help me make this course as inclusive as possible, please let me know if any of the following is true:

-- You have a name and/or set of pronouns that differ from those that appear in SSOL or on Canvas: - Something that was said in class made you feel uncomfortable or unwelcome; - Your ability to take part in our class is being affected by events or experiences outside of our class.
-Even if I can't help you directly, I can try to connect you with resources or support on or off campus.
+- You have a name and/or set of pronouns that differ from those that appear in SSOL/on Canvas; - Something that was said in class made you feel uncomfortable or unwelcome; - Your ability to take part in our class is being affected by events or experiences outside of our class.
+Even if I can't help you directly, I can try to connect you with resources or support.

-Like most people, I am continually learning about perspectives and identities that are different from my own.
-I'm very open to feedback; on this topic (and many others) you can likely teach me as much as, if not more than, I can teach you.
-Please don't hesitate to do so!
+Like most people, I am still in the process of learning about and from diverse perspectives and identities.
+I'm very open to feedback; this is one of many areas where you can likely teach me as much as, if not more than, I could teach you.
+And of course, please correct me if I mispronounce your name or mistake your preferred pronouns!